 If Lyons Hall President Bruce Johnson has his way, full coeducational living will come to the Notre Dame campus long before anyone expected.
-Johnson has proposed transforming Lyons into a co-ed dorm for the coming semester, and, if that effort fails, he feels confidant that a future co-ed dorm in Lyons is more than a good possibility for the coming fall term.
+Johnson has proposed transforming Lyons into a co-ed dorm for the coming semester, and, if that effort fails, he feels confidant Lyons is more than a good possibility for the coming fall term.

-Neither suggestion has been formally adopted by either school, however.
+formally adopted by either school, however.
 Johnson cited "lack of courage" and "bureaucracy" as the reasons for the

-Johnson feels that his pro-Dame and St. Mary's toward a ND-SMC experimental college. full merger.
-He considers the SMC signs that St. Mary's is prewith ND.
+Dame and St. Mary's toward a ND-SMC experimental college. full merger.
+He considers the and library expansion plans at of the proposal was overplayed.
+SMC signs that St. Mary's is prewith ND.

-"St. Mary's realizes that they will have to merge if they are to survive," said Johnson.
+"St. Mary's realizes that they declared: will have to merge if they are to survive," said Johnson.